zxku/Allium58CAD/readme.md

 It is a fork of the [Allium58 by beekeeb](https://github.com/beekeeb/Allium58) which is in turn based on [Lily58 Pro created by kata0510](https://github.com/kata0510/Lily58/tree/master/Pro).

-The SpaceMouse is a seperate product sold by [3DConnection](https://3dconnexion.com/dk/product/spacemouse-wireless/) The Allium58CAD is designed to integrate with the SpaceMouse by snapping tight to the SpaceMouse base with magnets.
+The SpaceMouse itself is a seperate product sold by [3DConnection](https://3dconnexion.com/dk/product/spacemouse-wireless/) The Allium58CAD is designed to integrate with the SpaceMouse by snapping tight to the SpaceMouse base with magnets.

 _If you have never used a SpaceMouse, I highly recommend them.
 There is definitely a learning curve, but once you figure it out the SpaceMouse is a lifechanging improvement for navigating in a 3D space.
 It alows you to manipulate the 3D space simultanious and independent of what your mouse is doing.
 This lets your mouse be dedicated to selcting, drawing, etc._